leszko/hazelcast-platform-installer/HAZELCAST_JET_ENTERPRISE_INSTALL_GUIDE.md

 	my-release-jet-hazelcast-jet-enterprise-1                         1/1       Running   0          88s
 	my-release-jet-hazelcast-jet-enterprise-management-center-j8hgx   1/1       Running   0          2m9s

-Note that you can configure all Hazelcast installation parameters by changing `hazelcast-jet-enterprise-values.yaml` file.
+Note that you can configure all Hazelcast Jet installation parameters by changing `hazelcast-jet-enterprise-values.yaml` file.